solliancenet/microsoft-postgresql-developer-guide/04_EndToEndDev/samples/04-02-FunctionApp-DotNet/README.md

     ![This image demonstrates choosing the Azure Function App Linux deployment option.](./media/choose-linux-function-app.png "Azure Function App Linux")

 - Select **Next**
-- Select the **Sign in** button, login using your lab credentials
+- Select the **Sign in** button, login using the lab credentials
 - Select the account, subscription and resource group
 - Select the **pgsqldevSUFFIX-ShowDatabasesFunction** function app
 - Select **Finish**
 - Select **Publish**, and if prompted, select **Yes** to update the runtime version.
-- Switch to the Azure portal, browse to your lab resource group
+- Switch to the Azure portal, browse to the lab resource group
 - Select the **pgsqldevSUFFIX-ShowDatabasesFunction** Function App instance
 - Under **Functions**, select **App keys**
 - Copy the function `default` app key value
-- It should now be possible to browse to the function endpoint and see data, replace the `APPKEY` with the one you copied:
+- It should now be possible to browse to the function endpoint and see data, replace the `APPKEY` with the copied one:

 ```text
 https://pgsqldevSUFFIX-ShowDatabasesFunction.azurewebsites.net/api/ShowDatabasesFunction?code=APPKEY